2019 Conference USA football season

 The 2019 Conference USA football season was the 24th season of College Football play for Conference USA (C-USA).
 It was played from August 29, 2019 until January 2020.
-Conference USA consisted of 14 members in two divisions.
-It was part of the 2019 NCAA Division I FBS football season.
+Conference USA consisted of 14 members in two division as a part of the 2019 NCAA Division I FBS football season.

-The conference consists of 14 members.
+The conference consisted of 14 members.
 The Conference USA Football Championship game was played on December 7.

 Preseason

 Preseason Awards

 The conference preseason awards were released On July 15.